blainehansen/postgres_migrator/README.md

         --schema-directory <SCHEMA_DIRECTORY>
             directory where the declarative schema is located [default: schema]

+    -V, --version
+            Print version information

 SUBCOMMANDS:
-    help       Print this message or the help of the given subcommand(s) migrate         apply all migrations to database
+    generate    generate new migration and place in migrations folder migrate     apply all migrations to database
-    generate    generate new migration and place in migrations folder diff       prints out the sql diff necessary to convert `source` to `target` clean      cleans the current instance of all temporary databases compact    ensure both database and migrations folder are current with schema and compact to only one migration
+    check       checks that `source` and `target` are in sync, throws error otherwise diff        prints out the sql diff necessary to convert `source` to `target` compact     ensure both database and migrations folder are current with schema and compact to only one migration
+    clean       cleans the current instance of all temporary databases help        Print this message or the help of the given subcommand(s)
 ```

 ## What is `compact`?